hank-ai/darknet/README.md

 Installing the NSIS installation package will:

 * Create a directory called `Darknet`, such as `C:\Program Files\Darknet\`.
-* Install the CLI application, and at the same time rename it to `darknet.exe`.
+* Install the CLI application, `darknet.exe`.
 * Install the required 3rd-party `.dll` files, such as those from OpenCV.
 * Install the neccesary Darknet `.dll`, `.lib` and `.h` files to use `darknet.dll` from another application.
 * Install the template `.cfg` files.

 You are now done!
 Once the installation wizard has finished, Darknet will have been installed into `C:\Program Files\Darknet\`.
 Run this to test:  `C:\Program Files\Darknet\bin\darknet.exe version`.

 > If you don't have `C:/Program Files/darknet/bin/darknet.exe` then this means you _did not_ install it, you only built it!
-Make sure you go through each step of the NSIS installation wizard in the previous step.
+Make sure you go through each panel of the NSIS installation wizard in the previous step.

 # Using Darknet